fathelbab/qa-clark/README.md

 • Bonus: The design is responsive
 General remarks

+# Notes
+- I am a react developer and as requested i have tried to do the task in ember and i have tried my best to follow ember conventions :D
 ## Mind Map
 - Load questions json object as a model
 - Start creating the HTML markup